 An article by BBC News mentions that The World Economic Forum estimates about 1.5 billion people around the world speak English — but fewer than 400 million have it as their first language.
 That number does not include those who know a small amount of English or who can understand it but not use it for business or educational purposes.

 In many parts of the world, governments are opening programs to place native English speakers into public schools.
 Some of these programs are well-established, such as the Programa Inglés Abre Puertas in Chile.
 However, you don’t have to go through a government program to teach abroad in the country of your choice.
-Simply search for open TEFL positions by region or country using resources such as the Bridge Job Board or the TEFL.com Job Board or by searching local online publications where you’d like to teach.
+Simply search for open TEFL positions on job boards or look through local online publications where you’d like to teach.

 Don’t forget about your own area as well.
 Many places where English is widely spoken have large immigrant populations who need ESL assistance, and volunteering or teaching English in your own backyard is a great way to get TEFL experience you’ll be able to use one day abroad.